 Situated in the middle of Man Sagar Lake, Jal Mahal is a five-story palace, four of which remain submerged under water.
 Built in the 18th century, it was used as a retreat for royal duck hunting parties.
 The palace is surrounded by lush gardens and offers a picturesque view, especially during sunset.

 After soaking in the temple’s beauty, you might want to explore nearby markets and eateries.
 Jaipur is famous for its handicrafts, textiles, and jewelry.
-You can pick up souvenirs like traditional Rajasthani jewelry, miniature paintings, or handcrafted textiles.
+You can pick up souvenirs like traditional Rajasthani jewelry, miniature paintings, or handcrafted textiles all from the best shopping places in Jaipur.

-For food lovers, there are plenty of restaurants nearby serving authentic Rajasthani cuisine.
+For food lovers, there are plenty of nearby restaurants near Birla Mandir in Jaipur serving famous food of Rajasthan.
 Try dal baati churma, gatte ki sabzi, and laal maas to complete your cultural experience.

 Why You Should Visit Birla Mandir Jaipur